 No one knows how long the Self-Directed IRA LLC has been in use, but it wasn’t until 1996 during the case of Swanson vs. Commissioner that they became widely known.
 Wider general use is an even more recent phenomenon.

 In 1996 the tax court set a precedent which would forever permit a new type of self-directed IRA structure known now as the Self-Directed IRA LLC, which is much simpler (and cheaper!) than investing through a regular custodial controlled self-directed IRA account.

 The Self-Directed IRA LLC vs. A Custodian Controlled Self-Directed IRA: 6 Aspects Compared.

-Another advantage to a Self-Directed IRA LLC account is that you will save a lot of money on custodian fees associated with a custodian controlled IRA.
+When you use a Self-Directed IRA LLC, you’ll be free of the costly fees you’d ordinarily pay a custodian.
 You won’t be paying transaction fees, annual fees, or any other fees other IRA holders pay.

-By using a Self-Directed IRA LLC your IRA will be protected for up to $1 million in the case of personal bankruptcy.
+Self-Directed IRAs also protect you from creditors, to the tune of $1 million.
 Also, most states will protect a Self-Directed IRA from creditors’ claims against you outside of bankruptcy.

 With a Self-Directed IRA LLC, your investments will be made in the name of the LLC.
-But with a custodian controlled Self-Directed IRA, your name will be in the name of the investment allowing the public to locate you.
+But with a custodian controlled Self-Directed IRA, your name is available to anyone seeking to locate you.

 To learn more about a Self-Directed IRA LLC, call Royal Legal Solutions today at (512) 757–3994, or use our web tool to set up your Self-Directed IRA LLC consultation.